kubernetes/enhancements/keps/sig-storage/1472-storage-capacity-tracking/README.md

 //
 // The producer of these objects can decide which approach is more suitable.
 //
-// They are consumed by the kube-scheduler if the CSIStorageCapacity beta feature gate
-// is enabled there and a CSI driver opts into capacity-aware scheduling with
+// They are consumed by the kube-scheduler when a CSI driver opts into capacity-aware
-// CSIDriver.StorageCapacity.
+// scheduling with CSIDriverSpec.StorageCapacity.
+The scheduler compares the
+// MaximumVolumeSize against the requested size of pending volumes to filter
+// out unsuitable nodes.
+If MaximumVolumeSize is unset, it falls back to
+// a comparison against the less precise Capacity.
+If that is also unset,
-type CSIStorageCapacity struct {
+// the scheduler assumes that capacity is insufficient and tries some other node. type CSIStorageCapacity struct {
 	metav1.TypeMeta
 	// Standard object's metadata.
 The name has no particular meaning.
 It must be